-Completion of High School Graduation Requirements - Class of 2015
+Completion of High School Graduation Requirements - Class of 2017

 This table displays, by student group, the number of students who were a part of the school's most recent graduating class for which CDE has available data and met all state and local graduation requirements for grade twelve completion.
+Data from the 2016-17 school year was the most recent available at the time of publication.